mtd1278/shell/README.md

 * `cd`: `cd` always take one argument (0 or >1 args should be signaled as an error).
 To change directories, use the `chdir()` system call with the argument supplied by the user; if `chdir` fails, that is also an error.

-* `path`: The `path` command takes 0 or more arguments, with each argument separated by whitespace from the others.
-A typical usage would be like this:
-  `msh> path /bin /usr/bin`, which would add `/bin` and `/usr/bin` to the search path of the shell.
-If the user sets path to be empty, then the shell should not be able to run any programs (except built-in commands).
-The `path` command always overwrites the old path with the newly specified path.

 ### Redirection